WilsonBillkia/bane/README.md

 This installs a POSTGRESQL 12 database to the hosts of your choice using apt.
 Refer to the official [chainlink](https://docs.chain.link/docs/connecting-to-a-remote-database/) and [Postgresql]((https://www.postgresql.org/docs/12/server-start.html)) guidance for PostgresQL 12 Database setup.

 ## Risk Management & Disclaimer
-These tools are based on a free, unqualified analyis of the threats and risks operating with blockchain data and networks.
+These tools are based on a free analyis of the threats and risks operating with blockchain data and networks.
 Any person or organisation using Bane should manage their risk appropriately.
 Also, I'm not responsible for anything you do with this!
 Please be careful.

 ## Contact